 - A sparkling wine made in the traditional way but outside the Champagne region can be very good indeed; the word ‘Champagne’ on the label is no guarantee of quality.
 (This year, for example, we had a very good vintage DVX Mumm from Napa Valley, California at around £55-60 and we liked this Riesling Sekt from Reichsrat Von Buhl which is a more modest £18 a bottle in the UK.)

-- Sometimes a poor champagne is an expensive substitute for a good sparkling wine.
+- Sometimes poor champagne is an expensive substitute for good sparkling wine from another region.

 Of course, there are Champagne bottles which are more expensive than that, but we go into the area of vintage or luxury items, and we’ll cover some of the reasons why they are so expensive in a future post.